Yandex Cloud

 Security profileSecurity profile

-Security profile rules apply to all traffic according to the priority: the lower the number, the higher the priority.
-The sequence in which the rules will apply is provided in the table below.
+Security profile rules apply to traffic based on priority: the lower the number, the higher the priority.

 Priority Rule name Action Rule description